javisantana/javisantana.com/_fastdata/principles-of-data-engineering.md

 Distilling, condensing, and explaining data is an art, although most of the time a BI tool is used.

-Any analysis of the data must be quick.
+*Any analysis of the data must be quick*

 Humans operate with hearing, sight, and other systems that are practically instantaneous, so should anything be in which a machine, much faster than a human, is involved.

 I programmed video games and 3D for a while.
 In a game, you have to do all the calculations in 16ms, which is how long a frame of an animation should last for it to seem fluid.
 In fact, I started programming thanks to the source code of Quake (published in 1999), which, although it accessed a significant amount of information, maintained speed even on those machines (there are $20 microcontrollers more powerful than the best of that time).
 Allow me this digression, but Quake's code should be studied at university, and enough of so much “object-oriented programming.”

-Feedback must be instantaneous.
+*Feedback must be instantaneous*

 It's not just about the data being fast; it shouldn't take long from when they are generated to when they are used.

 An exam can be studied every day or the last day; guess which technique is the best for learning (which has nothing to do with passing an exam).

-Data about data is as important as the data itself.
+*Data about data is as important as the data itself*

 When things happen fast, you need to know what's happening, anticipate, detect when there's a problem, understand or simply stare at a graph moving for minutes out of sheer tribute to the number of orchestrated things that have to happen to see that number on the screen.